Project overview

 To keep works progressing on the redevelopment, the project will undergo a staged planning approval process and be assessed under a Review of Environmental Factors (REF); one for Early Works and one for Main Works.

-The Early Works REF was lodged on 20 November 2025, and will be on public exhibition for 28 days, allowing staff and the community to review and provide feedback.
+The Early Works REF was lodged on 20 November 2025, and was on public exhibition for 28 days, allowing staff and the community to review the application and provide feedback.

 The planning application for the project’s main works is expected to be submitted in early 2026.